networknt/light-doc/content/en/concern/client.md

 ### Http2Client communicate with third party server.

-Within light-4j, there are several places that Http2Client is used to communicate with third party servers
+Within light-4j, there are several places that Http2Client is used to communicate with third party servers:

 * OAuth2 server